-RUH Foundation was established in 1983, and has since raised and invested more than $122 million of donor funds into innovative research, education, and patient care priorities for healthcare advancements at RUH.
+RUH Foundation was established in 1983, and has since raised and invested more than $130 million of donor funds into innovative research, education, and patient care priorities for health-care advancements at RUH.
 Working together with donors and medical teams, we are saving lives.

 RUH continues to enhance its programs and services through innovation, technology and research, ultimately improving patient outcomes.
 This provides a great opportunity for donors to support transformational care for patients and provide a difference in healthcare for the people of Saskatchewan.
-The RUH Foundation continues to partner with the Saskatoon Health Region to make that happen.
+The RUH Foundation continues to partner with the SHA to make that happen.